MarkMichon1/BitGlitter-Python/README.md

 Latest: `v1.0.3`

-**11/23/21 Note:** This library is actively being pushed to v2.0.
-It is mostly complete.
+**11/24/21 Note:** This library is actively being pushed to v2.0.
+It is practically complete.
 It is recommended to avoid using the library until that point... countless bugs are fixed, as well as major additions, optimizations, and improvements across the board.
 2.0 is a complete rebuild of the original 1.0 library.
 I think you will like it.
 Stay tuned... :)